 Eric Stanley Taylor MBE would present a show on BBC2 mid-afternoon on a Sunday.
 In one particular episode, he opened the show with a stark warning if children are watching for the parents (remote control owners) to switch over or switch off.
 My Dad duly obliged.
 That left an indelible impression on me – to this day I wonder what topic was covered on a Sunday afternoon show which was considered too graphic for young people to see.

 Where am I going on this trawl through my childhood TV history?
 Well, the only fictional show on the viewing roster was The Bill.
-We have committed viewers up to the turn of the century.
-Thames or ITV or Carlton (not sure who is ultimately responsible between the production company and broadcaster) started messing around with both the theme tune and schedule so after a week or so we gave up.
-This was probably just before we had an influx of soap stars from EastEnders and other soaps make the cross over to a role in The Bill once their characters had been written out of other soaps (usually with their untimely death).
+We had been committed viewers up to the turn of the century.
+Thames or ITV or Carlton (not sure who is ultimately responsible between the production company and broadcaster) started messing around with both the theme tune and schedule, so after a week or so we gave up.
+This was probably just before the influx of soap stars from EastEnders and other soaps across to a role in The Bill once their characters had been written out of other soaps (usually with their untimely death).

 As I turned 40… I was looking at where and how I spend my time.
 I believe this is a natural consideration as we get older, we are more acutely aware that we have limited time to focus on things and should make the time we do spend worth the effort.
 Could I truly justify 2.5 hours a week?
 How much content had I clocked up in almost two decades of dedicated viewership?
 Many years ago when listening to Clive Bull on LBC when he had an early evening slot, he mentioned dropping the soaps and how much of a big difference it had made to his life.
 He felt happier and more content.
 At the time being young and extremely naive I never thought of a scenario whereby I would leave my beloved EastEnders behind.
 For a second consider the high amount of content the BBC drama has generated for this blog.
 I even have a tag – Eastenders.